Inspiration & Goals

 A Cost-Plus Fee Contract is appropriate for custom construction, since the Project is always evolving.
 However, it shifts all of the risk of cost overruns from the Builder to the Client.
 In an inverted market, that’s a coup for the Builder.
 With a Cost-Plus Fee Contract – what is the Builder’s motivation to provide you with a thorough, comprehensive Budget up-front – especially when they are vying to be awarded it?

-The front-end Estimates/Budgets that Local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
+The Pre-Contract Estimates/Budgets that local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
 With such inconsistency, how can you know:

-In fairness, surely most Builders don’t submit Budgets with the intent to deceive the Client.
-Instead, they will insist that the Budget’s inaccuracy is due to the lack of complete information being available at the time.
+Numbers are “spun”.
+Builders will insist that the Budget’s inaccuracy is due to the lack of complete information being available at the time.
 Yet, have they not built many, similar Projects before?
 Are they so unable to anticipate the need to Budget for Scope of Work that you will need or want done, but that might not yet be on a set of plans?
 What is the Budget that they have proposed even based on?

 All of these circumstances coalesce to make “Budget Creep” all but inevitable.